PiwikPRO/PPMS-PublicDocs/sdks/Flutter-sdk.md

 ### Tracking Application Installs

 You can also track installations of your application.
-This event is sent to the server only once per application version (additional events won't be sent).
+This event is sent to the server only once per apps version (additional events won't be sent).

 You can track app installs using the `trackAppInstall` method: